Flavien/quickwire/README.md

 ## Features

 - Register services for dependency injection using attributes and reduce boilerplate code.
 - Uses the built-in .NET dependency injection container.
-No need to use a third party container or to change your exising code.
+No need to use a third party container or to change your existing code.
 - Full support for property injection.
-- Inject configuration settings semlessly into your services.
+- Inject configuration settings seamlessly into your services.
 - Use configuration selectors to register different implementations based on the current environment.

 ## Quick start